sekainogenkai/brinks-photo-slideshow-generator/README.md

 ## Usage

 1. Organize or photos into multiple directories within a folder.
+   * There should be a single file `title` in the root folder which has an XML fragment which is used as the title.
    * There should be a single subfolder for each named group.
    * No nested subdirectories.
    * The image and video files should be named so that they are ordered when sorted by the [active collation](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_13_03).